Samfundet/Samfundet4/docs/technical/backend/rolesystem.md

 To tie users together to roles, we use either `UserOrgRole`/`UserGangRole`/`UserGangSectionRole`.
 These models contain three fields: user, role, and object.
 For `UserOrgRole`, the obj will be an instance of Organization, for `UserGangRole` it'll be an instance of Gang, and for `UserGangSectionRole` it'll be an instance of a GangSection.

+To reiterate: if we create a `UserOrgRole` instance, it gives the user all of the role's permissions for the given organization.

 ## Inheritance